sachinlim/discord-bot/README.md

 * Weather updates
 * Link shortener for eBay and Amazon

-These features found in the [cogs](cogs) directory can be extracted and implemented in another Python script as long as the relevant modules are installed.
+These features found in the [cogs](cogs) directory can be extracted and implemented as a standalone Python script, as long as the relevant modules are installed.
+This allows for the use of Discord bots to act as a wrapper that impements many projects as commands.

-For example, the [eBay scraper](#ebay-scraper) is a variant of the [ebay-sold-prices](https://github.com/sachinlim/ebay-sold-prices) project, and has been implemented in the [hwsuk-bot](https://github.com/sachinlim/hwsuk-bot) project for a community of hardware traders in the UK.

 ## Prerequisites